SteveKola/mlh-localhost-github/ckgaxufou01clo9s13c2vc5tv.md

 >
 "If you want to go fast, go alone.
 If you want to go far, go together."

 It is also a huge testament to the insane amount of work we put in to achieve this, even with Covid19 spoiling our plans for physical meetups.
-And it a testimony to the collaboration between AI+ Abeokuta and AI+ FUNAAB, the elaborate, data-driven (with surveys) preparation, the virtual classrooms in designated Whatsapp group, and the peer-to-peer mentorship pairing.
+And it a testimony to the collaboration between AI+ Abeokuta and AI+ FUNAAB, the elaborate, data-driven (with surveys) preparation, the virtual classrooms in designated Whatsapp groups, and the peer-to-peer mentorship pairing.

 Here are links to  [our GitHub repo containing our classes' materials](https://github.com/DSN-AIplus-Abeokuta/Pre-Bootcamp_Tutorials) and  [our mentorship pairing list](https://docs.google.com/spreadsheets/d/1g2kjjw2ritrlpM0X9jB502YjFnPPpCHwWK0hHz7lKC0/edit?usp=sharing).